bstcoi/bstcoi.github.io/index.md

 **Latest News**:

+The 2nd Buddhist Sin Tak College Computer Club Programming Contest is now open for registration!
+Click the "contest" tab to learn more about the contest.
+See you in the contest!

+---

 Six of our members (in two teams) has participated in the 2025 La Salle - Pui Ching Programming Challege.
 One of our teams (Member: Chan Tsz Hang, Lee Tsz Yat, Chan Yu Ham) has won the Bronze medal.
 Congratulations!

 ![25lscct](/assets/files/gallery/25lscct/25lscct1.jpg)